raviolli77/apple_watch_data_analysis/reports/int7x_writeup.md

 With the popularity of wearable ( [source](http://www.fhs.swiss/pdf/communique_170112_a.pdf) ) technology both data scientists and health professionals have found a crossroad that provides insight into a powerful data generator, the human body.
 With the quantity of data readily available from wearable devices many organizations and researchers have taken steps towards utilizing and understanding the vast amount of data to improve the human experience.

-Many companies have utilized wearable apps to help understand customer's heatlh history more intimately.
-[Evidation Health](https://evidation.com/) has done studies which utilize longitudinal wearable technologies for predicting a binary anxiety diagnosis utilizing temporal Convolutional Neural Networks ( [source](https://evidation.com/wp-content/uploads/2017/10/observation-time-vs-performance-in-digital-phenotyping.pdf) ).
-Being able to perform better than their baseline model (using low time granularity features).
+Many companies have utilized wearable apps to help understand customer's health history more intimately.
+[Evidation Health](https://evidation.com/) has done studies which utilize longitudinal wearable technologies for predicting a binary anxiety diagnosis utilizing temporal Convolutional Neural Networks ( [source](https://evidation.com/wp-content/uploads/2017/10/observation-time-vs-performance-in-digital-phenotyping.pdf) ); being able to perform better than their baseline model (using low time granularity features see source for more information).

-Researchers in San Franciso have created a semi-supervised model utilizing deep learning that can predict medical conditions with the help of wearable app data from commercial apps like FitBit and Apple Watch. ( [source](https://arxiv.org/pdf/1802.02511.pdf) ).
-Utilizing Long short-term Memory (or [LSTM](http://colah.github.io/posts/2015-08-Understanding-LSTMs/)) models yielded better predictive power than baseline models (classification models not considered deep learning include Random Forest and Multi-layer Perceptron).
+Researchers in San Franciso created a semi-supervised deep learning model utilizing deep learning that can predict medical conditions with the help of wearable app data from commercial apps like FitBit and Apple Watch. ( [source](https://arxiv.org/pdf/1802.02511.pdf) ).
+Utilizing Long short-term Memory (or [LSTM](http://colah.github.io/posts/2015-08-Understanding-LSTMs/)) models yielding better predictive power than baseline models (classification models not considered deep learning including Random Forest and Multi-layer Perceptron).

 Having a strong interest in the merging of data science and the human experience, wearable apps play an interesting role in the evolution of data science through: